DelangheNiels/Director-AI/README.md

 # What is a director ai and what does it do

 The director ai will controll the amount of enemies that can be in the game at a given time.
 It will also monitor the player to change the difficulty of the game depending on how the player is doing.
 The purpose of the director ai is to make sure that no playthrough feels the same as the last one.
 The director ai also has three states he can be in.
-These are
+These are:
-  -build up
+  - build up
-  -peak
+  - peak
-  -relax
+  - relax

 ### Recording information about the player